Ramprasad-Group/polyga/tutorials/basic/fitness.md

 Now that we have fingerprinted our polymers and predicted their properties, we have to decide how we want them to evolve.
-Let's open 'silly\_utils.py' again (see [Running polyga](basic.md) for information on the folder setup), and see how we evolved the polymers in this examples.
+Let's open 'silly\_utils.py' again (see [Running polyga](basic.md) for information on the folder setup), and see how we evolved the polymers in this example.

 Note that scikit-learn is not necessary to run polyga.
 We pip installed it for this example.